IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 __Exercise__: create your application using the CLI

-In this lab, we are going to use an image from the RedHat registry.

-In the first lab featuring podman, we used images from the public registry dockerhub.
-The featured image in this lab is registry.redhat.io/rhscl/httpd-24-rhel7, which is a HTTP 2.4 Server.
+In the first two labs - containers, images, podman and custom images - we used images from the public registry dockerhub.
+In this lab, we are going to use an image from a RedHat registry.

 Let's see how the command looks like:
 ```
-eramon:~$ oc new-app --name myapache registry.redhat.io/rhscl/httpd-24-rhel7
+eramon:~$ oc new-app --name myhttpd registry.access.redhat.com/rhscl/httpd-24-rhel7

---> Found container image a8d6d7d (11 days old) from registry.redhat.io for "registry.redhat.io/rhscl/httpd-24-rhel7"
+--> Found container image a8d6d7d (11 days old) from registry.access.redhat.com for "registry.access.redhat.com/rhscl/httpd-24-rhel7"

     Apache httpd 2.4
     ----------------
     Apache httpd 2.4 available as container, is a powerful, efficient, and extensible web server.
 Apache supports a variety of features, many implemented as compiled modules which extend the core functionality.
 These can range from server-side programming language support to authentication schemes.
 Virtual hosting allows one Apache installation to serve many different Web sites.

+    Tags: builder, httpd, httpd24

+    * An image stream tag will be created as "myhttpd:latest" that will track this image

-...
+--> Creating resources ...
+    imagestream.image.openshift.io "myhttpd" created
+    deployment.apps "myhttpd" created
+    service "myhttpd" created
+--> Success
+    Application is not exposed.
+You can expose services to the outside world by executing one or more of the commands below:
+     'oc expose service/myhttpd'
+    Run 'oc status' to view your app.
 ```

 It's actually quite simple: